aws-samples/aws-secure-environment-accelerator/reference-artifacts/Add-ons/opensiem/README.md

 ## Prerequisites

 1. Permissions:
-    1. Administrator Access to the Root AWS Account
+    1. Organization Management Account - ability to update ASEA config file and run ASEA state machine
-    2. Administrator Access to the Operations AWS Account
+    2. Operations Account - Administrator Access *
-    3. Administrator Access to the Log Archive AWS Account
+    3. Log Archive Account - Administrator Access *

-1. Node v14
+        \* does NOT require the use of a special role which bypasses ASEA SCP's.
+An AWS SSO based role is preferable.

+2. Node > v14.5.0 (install using nvm is recommended)
-1. AWS CLI installed
+3. AWS CLI installed
+4. git